 Visitors coming to the History Center solely to use the Library & Archives will not be charged admission; they will be given a special Library & Archives sticker at the Admissions Desk and directed to the sixth floor, where they will sign in.

-The History Center is conveniently located at 1212 Smallman Street in Pittsburgh’s historic Strip District.
+The History Center and Sports Museum is conveniently located in Pittsburgh’s historic Strip District.

 Senator John Heinz History Center

 We suggest using these three parking areas** near the Heinz History Center in Pittsburgh’s historic Strip District.